basto13/Seminar_3/GitInstruction.md

     git log
     git log --oneline
 <p><strong>git log</strong>: displays all of the commits in a repository's history.<br>
-<strong>git log</strong> --oneline: display the output as one commit per line.
+<strong>git log --oneline</strong>: display the output as one commit per line.
 It also shows the output in brief like the first seven characters of the commit SHA and the commit message.</p>

 ## *switch between branches*
     git checkout